 You don’t have to do it alone.

-If you are trying to deal with multiple issues related to academic concessions, reporting to the Independent Investigations Office or to the police, or accessing health services, we can support you by attending appointments with you or through writing support letters for academic concessions or workplace accommodations.
+If you are trying to deal with multiple issues related to academic concessions, reporting to the UBC Investigations Office or to the police, or accessing health services, we can support you by attending appointments with you or through writing support letters for academic concessions or workplace accommodations.
 We can help connect you with other on and off campus resources, such as:

 - Referrals for counselling services at UBC or in the community